itsVir/Foodify/README.md

 <p align="center">
     Admin can Manage food item from here by adding new, Updating and Deleting Item Admin can also serch item by it's name.
 </p>

+### And Many More Page Available you can see it in Code...